 ‘I returned to the UK last year after living in the US for a while & immediately started thinking of getting a dog.
 We looked at a couple of shelters but as I live in an apartment they were not keen to let me adopt one as they regarded a garden as essential.

-Fortunately a friend of my sons, (he was also looking to get a pooch) ,suggested WAHF so we had a look at the site & registered an interest.
-Very soon Eve & Faith were in touch suggesting a couple of wee Beagle mix pups named Elroy & Stan with pictures included.
+Fortunately, a friend of my son’s (he was also looking to get a pooch), suggested WAHF so we had a look at the site & registered an interest.
+Very soon they were in touch suggesting a couple of wee Beagle mix pups named Elroy & Stan with pictures included.
 Well, one look at the pics & there was no question, they were ridiculously cute.

 They arrived quite late & after great help & communication from the helper at the airport we got them back to my sons house at around 11pm & proceeded to just sit & watch them play on the grass for about 2 hours – we had a feeling this may have been their first experience of grass.
 What a joy it was to see.

 This is no tale of trials & tribulations as I’m happy, almost embarrassed to say they have been wonderful from day one.
 They spent their first night together & then I took Elroy home with me & we have been virtually inseparable since with lots of visits to see his brother.
 They are both good on the lead (when not together), great in the car, friendly almost to a fault with other dogs & children & so far little contact with cats.
 They’re not at all fussy eaters & generally good at recall although with a slight tendency to wander off.
 Luckily I have all the time in the world & my day is pretty much built around taking him to the park or woods.

 I am so delighted that WAHF looked past the somewhat closed attitude of the shelters who turned me down & allowed me to give Elroy a home – he says “woof” to that.’